Menu

 Where do I go if I choose to complete the VAT?
 How long is it?

 - If trained to do so, your housing support worker may also be able to complete the assessment with you.
-Please ask them if you would feel more comfortable having them complete this with you.
+Please ask them for this option if you would feel more comfortable having them complete this with you.

 - The assessment takes about 45 minutes to complete, depending on how many sections are relevant to your experience.